toolexyforyou/messagesfrom061/messages/russian-roulette.md

 “you deserve better”
 by the end of the night.

-Tell me pretty white lies
+Tell me pretty white lies.
-like, "I swear,
-I feel the heat."
+Lies like, "I can feel the heat."

-Tell me pretty white lies
-like, "I never tasted
-nothing so sweet."
+Lies like, "I never, ever tasted nothing so sweet."

-When the shot
-still rings out
+When your bullet flies out,
-it's my teeth that I'll bite,
+it's my teeth
+that I'll bite,

 saying, "Go ahead, babe,
 disappoint me,"
-because you do it just right.
+because your aim is just right.